slabbertq/SMART/README.md

 6) Create a Data Folder external to the webroot to store all the data in

-7) Navigate to the root and follow the configuration instructions
+7) Navigate to the root with your browser and follow the configuration instructions

-Enjoy the fruits of your labour!!
+Enjoy managing your plant with ease!